sagemath/trac_to_gh/Issue 622.md

 # Issue 622: SAGE's factor function is not provably correct

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/622

 Original creator: was